JehadHamayel/springboot-microservices/README.md

 ## Running the Application
 - Make sure **Kafka** and **PostgreSQL** are running.
+- We need at each pom.xml file add it as Maven project
-- Build the project with Maven for each model alone:
+- Build the project with Maven for each model alone (the first model is proto):
   ```bash
   mvn clean install
   ```